ray-project/ray/doc/source/cluster/kubernetes-advanced.rst

    # Start another Ray cluster.
    # The cluster will be managed by the operator created in the last command.
-   helm -n ray install example-cluster2 --set clusterOnly=true
+   helm -n ray install example-cluster2 --set podTypes[1].minWorkers=0 --set clusterOnly=true

 The Operator pod outputs autoscaling logs for all of the Ray clusters it manages.